 An advanced study in the art of dramatic writing for the screen.
 Students develop story ideas from concept through development and scripting to produce a full-length screenplay; examining genre and its effect on structure, and studying techniques in scripting that enable clearer communication of story.
-(Spring, even years)
+(Spring, odd years)

-Scenic Painting (2).
-Prereq: THE-140.
+440 Scenic Painting (2).
+Petition Required

 An introduction to the art and craft of scenic painting.
 Learning faux texturing techniques, large scale painting skills, and practical application of color theory.
-(Spring, even years)
+(On Demand)